Knock Out Your Knee Pain With Knee Physical Therapy In Fort Myers, FL

 Patient Education

-Sometimes, patients need proper education on how to squat, walk, and exercise properly, and which types of shoes they should and shouldn’t wear.
+Sometimes, patients need proper education on how to squat, walk, and exercise properly, as well as suitable footwear choices to support recovery.
 Physical therapists will share their knowledge to help patients recover sooner.

 Taping